MonsterCritic

 AI-generated summary • May contain inaccuracies • See full review for precise details

-A passionate homage to F1 without official licenses, praised for its creativity and depth but criticized for AI unpredictability and control issues.
-It is recommended for fans seeking a unique blend of arcade and simulation.
+A passionate homage to F1 without official licenses, praised for its era exploration and variety but criticized for inconsistent AI and control issues.
+Highly recommended despite flaws.

 80